launchableinc/hands-on-lab/HANDSON1.md

 <img src="https://github.com/user-attachments/assets/5025328b-fc20-4eb1-b7f2-346aab60e013" width="50%">

-# Install Launchable Command
+# Install Launchable command

-Smart Test communicates by using the launchable command-line tool.
+You interact with Smart Test using a command line tool called `launchable`.

 You can install it with pip: